-(e) Impairment of Assets
+(d) Impairment of Assets

 At the end of each reporting period, the Association assesses whether there is any indication that an asset may be impaired.
 The assessment will consider both external and internal sources of information.
 If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of that asset, being the higher of the asset's fair value less costs of disposal and its value-inuse, to the asset's carrying amount.
-Any excess of the asset's carrying amount over its recoverable amount is immediately recognised in profit or loss.
+Any excess of the asset's carrying amount over its recoverable amount is immediately recognised in the income and expenditure statement.